kyma-project/community/docs/kyma-release-notes/2023-07-05-release-notes-2.16.md

 - To improve availability, we have added a second replica of `telemetry-trace-collector`.

 ## Service Mesh
-### Istio upgraded to 1.18.0
+### Istio upgraded to version 1.18.0
 With this release, we have upgraded Istio from version 1.17.3 to 1.18.0.
 To learn more about the new version, read the official [Istio 1.18.0 release notes](https://istio.io/latest/news/releases/1.18.x/announcing-1.18/upgrade-notes/).

 ## API Gateway
-### APIRule v1alpha1end of life
+### Removal of APIRule in version `v1alpha1`
-APIRule in version v1alpa1 has been deprecated since Kyma 2.5, and its end of life is planned for Kyma 2.19.
-Migrate your APIRules to v1beta1.
+APIRule in version `v1alpa1` has been deprecated since Kyma 2.5, and its end of life is planned for Kyma 2.19.
+Migrate your APIRules to `v1beta1`.

 ## Eventing
 The NATS server has been updated to version 2.9.18.

 ## Serverless
 ### Deprecation of Node.js 16 Serverless runtime